 - … even building elements like M&E plant rooms assembled offsite then delivered and installed, reducing construction time schedules

-So what are the key advantages and benefits of offsite construction?
+So what are the key advantages and benefits?

 It’s much faster